Ron Capps was in government service for 25 years, his career divided nearly evenly between the Army and the Foreign Service.

 Ron is a recipient of the Bronze Star Medal with oak leaf cluster, and was twice presented Department of State Superior Honor Awards.
 He was named an Exceptional Collector of Human Intelligence by the Director of Central Intelligence in 1997, and a Distinguished Analyst by the Director of National Intelligence in 2008.
 The American Foreign Service Association awarded Ron its 2007 William R. Rivkin award for “intellectual courage and the creative use of dissent in foreign policy.”
 In 2017 the Johns Hopkins University Foreign Affairs Symposium presented Ron with the Anne Smedinghoff Award for “a life dedicated to service, social justice, and a commitment to others.”

 He is a graduate of both the Master of Liberal Arts and the MA in Writing programs of The Johns Hopkins University.
-Ron and his wife Carole Florman live in Washington, DC and Livingston Manor, NY.
+Ron and his wife Carole Florman live in Maine.